Sorry, no events are available at Newmarket Racecourse at the moment.

 Guests visiting the grandstand and paddock enclosure will receive a good middle ground between the premier and family enclosure.
 Grandstand accommodation provides good views of the racing and the Parade Ring, Pre-Parade Ring and Winner's Circle can all be easily seen.
 Easy access to a variety of food and drink outlets are also available at a reasonable price.
 Guests from this enclosure will also be given access to the stage at the Premier Enclosure after the last race has been run.
 A smart / casual dress code operates in this area with further detail below.

-Formerly known as the Garden Enclosure, the Family Enclosure is a spacious area, and with no dress code, provides a relaxing atmosphere for all members of the family.
+Formerly known as the Family Enclosure, the Garden Enclosure is a spacious area, and with no dress code, provides a relaxing atmosphere for all members of the family.
 There are several catering outlets operating from mobile units, whilst the bookmakers and tote betting outlets are also located here.
 The enclosure is located furthest away from the Winning Post and Newmarket Night Stage - although, guests will have access to this after the racing is over.

 How to find us